cathe-michline/cathe-michline/README.md

 🎓 Master of IT student at Swinburne University (Melbourne)
 🎓 Bachelor of IT graduate
-💡 Frontend-focused developer with interest in AI-powered applications
+💡 Software developer with interest in AI-powered applications

 ---